Robo3D/User-Manuals/docs/source/R1Plus/operation/index.rst

 2. Hair spray (AquaNet works very well):

-When using hairspray you can either raise the extruder (using the motor controls on MatterControl), or cover the extruder and rods with your arm as you spray.
-Try not spray any of the rods within the machine.
+When using hairspray you can either raise the extruder (using the motor controls on MatterControl), or cover the extruder and rods with a piece of paper or a shield as you spray to ensure no hairspray is applied to the linear rods.
+Ensure not spray any of the rods within the machine.

 .. image:: images/hairspray.gif
    :alt: hairspray